-Refer to this article: Citrix Target Device driver cannot connect to the provisioning server when in-guest Deep Security Agent (DSA) is installed on Citrix PVS 6.0 environment (https://success.trendmicro.com/solution/1098061) for more details.
+Refer to the article Citrix Target Device driver cannot connect to the provisioning server when in-guest Deep Security Agent (DSA) is installed on Citrix PVS 6.0 environment in the Business Support portal for more details.

 Citrix XenApp

 1. Citrix XenApp's API Hooks